muskanmahajan37/Rocket-Tracker/README.md

-# OpenCV-Yolov3-CPU
+# OpenCV-TinyYolov3-CPU

 ## Description

- A setup to run open cv with yolov3 on CPU.
+ A setup to run open cv with tiny yolov3 on CPU.

 ## Features